nasa/cumulus/example/README.md

 Tests are written and run with [jasmine](https://jasmine.github.io/setup/nodejs.html).

-Tests are separated into standalone and parallel folders.
-The `standalone` folder is for tests that cannot be run in parallel with any other tests and should be run in a separate job, for example, the redeployment tests that are only run by Bamboo on master.
+Tests are separated into standalone and parallel directories.
+The `standalone` directory is for tests that cannot be run in parallel with any other tests and should be run in a separate job, for example, the redeployment tests that are only run by Bamboo on master.

-The `parallel` folder holds tests that can be run in parallel.
+The `parallel` directory holds tests that can be run in parallel.

-All other tests in the spec folder will be run in serial.
+All other tests in the spec directory will be run in serial.

 To run all tests outside of standalone, run `DEPLOYMENT=<name-of-your-deployment> npm test` in this directory.
 The parallel tests will be run in parallel locally and on CI.